WICG/scheduling-apis/README.md

 TODO: API Sketch / sample code for JS scheduler.
 Eg. React Scheduler, Maps Scheduler <links>

-### Pros & Cons of API Option A vs B
+### Pros & Cons:API Option A vs B
-#### Option A: Cons
+#### API Option A: Cons
-Really difficult to reason about and expose all necessary signals in [#4](https://github.com/spanicker/main-thread-scheduling#4-run-loop), especially [4b.](https://github.com/spanicker/main-thread-scheduling#b-run-loop-requires-effective-coordination-with-other-work-on-the-main-thread)
+* Really difficult to reason about and expose all necessary signals in [#4](https://github.com/spanicker/main-thread-scheduling#4-run-loop), especially [4b.](https://github.com/spanicker/main-thread-scheduling#b-run-loop-requires-effective-coordination-with-other-work-on-the-main-thread)
+* Not possible to expose priorities

-A key thing here is understanding what subset of 5b is necessary for effective scheduling and what it might take to support that.
+A key thing here is understanding what subset of [4b.](https://github.com/spanicker/main-thread-scheduling#b-run-loop-requires-effective-coordination-with-other-work-on-the-main-thread) is necessary for effective scheduling and what it might take to support that.

-#### Option B: Cons
+#### API Option B: Cons
-likely tough interop story
+* potentially tougher interop story?

 ### Open Questions & Challenges